openhwgroup/core-v-mcu/docs/doc-src/ip-blocks/apb_i2cs.rst

 I2C Read Frame
 ^^^^^^^^^^^^^^
 Used when the I2C master reads data from a CSR inside the I2C slave.
+In this case I2C master first configure I2C slave as receiver and provides CSR address from where it wants to read the data.
+Post that I2C master issue a stop condition and then configures I2C slave as transmitter.

 **Format**::